-Certain types of flowers close at night, for self-defense and to conserve their resources.
-This highly evolved natural mechanism is called nyctinasty, and inspired Studio Drift to create Shylight, a light sculpture that unfolds and retreats in a fascinating choreography mirroring that of real flowers.
+Certain types of flowers close at night, for self-defence and to conserve their resources.
+This highly evolved natural mechanism is called ‘nyctinasty’ and inspired Studio Drift to create Shylight; a light sculpture that unfolds and retreats in a fascinating choreography, mirroring that of real flowers.

 Most man-made objects have a static form, while everything natural in this world including people, are subject to constant metamorphosis and adaptation to their surroundings.
 Shylight is the result of the question how an inanimate object can mimic those changes that express character and emotions?